By Sally Mallam

 Possibly the first written record of a Hebrew people dates from approx. 1398–1350 BCE where mention is made in the Egyptian el-Amarna letters of a desert-dwelling “Habiru” in the cities of Canaan.
 As far as we know, these were bands of mercenaries and artisans, independent people regarded by many as part of the underclass.

-In around 1225 BCE, under extreme threat from foreign peoples, the tribes united to form the Kingdom of Israel.
+In around 1225 BCE, a period of turmoil all over the Mediterranean region when the Bronze Age world collapsed, the extreme threat from foreign peoples lead the Israelite tribes to unite and form the Kingdom of Israel.
 Three centuries later civil war split Israel into two states, Israel and Judah, that collectively became known as am Yahweh – the people of God.
 Yahweh was their divine warrior and these were warring times.
 But, as is typical of pre-Axial societies, the vast majority also turned to other gods for solutions to different problems.
 King Ahab, under the influence of Jezebel his Queen, allowed Phoenician gods to infiltrate the land, especially the goddess Astarte and Ba’al, the god of harvests.
 In spite of the admonitions of prophets such as Elijah insisting on the exclusive worship of Yahweh, the Israelites would not become a monotheistic people until the height of their Axial period in the late 6th century BCE.

 The Axial-Age Prophets

 Into this situation entered the prophet Amos, a common man who came from Tekoa not many miles from the city of Jerusalem.
 Amos made his living raising sheep and sycamore trees and selling them in the market towns and villages of the northern kingdom of Israel.
 He became deeply troubled by the disparity he saw between the rich and poor, and by the way in which political and religious leaders tried to justify it.